Search This Blog

 Results:

-More accurately though, the script will search for files on a particular disk drive, not the entire computer.
-For that, you would need to run the script separately for each drive.
-Optionally, you can also enter a folder/subfolder if you don't want it to start from the root of the drive.
+More precisely, this script searches for files on a specific disk drive rather than the entire computer.
+To scan multiple drives, you’ll need to run the script separately for each one.
+You can also specify a folder or subfolder path if you’d prefer not to search from the root of the drive.

 $computer_name = @("Server1", "Server2", Server3")